-If you want to learn more in the HubSpot Academy, it’ll also recommend courses relevant to your job field.
+If you want to learn more in the HubSpot Academy, it’ll also recommend courses relevant to your job.

 When employing user surveys to customize the onboarding experience, don’t play coy.
 Tell people why you’re asking these questions, and allow users to have some control over the onboarding experience they want.
 For instance, you could let users choose between a short tour that highlights the most important features to them (based on your survey), a complete onboarding flow, or saying “maybe later” to the onboarding flow altogether.

-Ultimately, onboarding flows don’t need to be one-size-fits-all, so talk to your users, get creative, and see how you can create a unique, personalized onboarding experience.
+Ultimately, onboarding flows don’t need to be one-size-fits-all, so talk to your users, get creative, and see how to create a unique, personalized onboarding experience.

 2. Collect relevant info about your users